 Book now: Civerinos Slice

-What: Consistently the most popular choice when we asked locals for their recommendations, Chez Jules is famous for its plates of fine French food at old-school prices.
+What: Consistently the most popular Edinburgh cheap eats restaurant rated by locals, Chez Jules is famous for its plates of fine French food at old-school prices.
 For a great lunch deal, you can choose from a one-, two- or three-course menu costing £8.90, £10.90, and £12.90 respectively.
-Each option comes with salad, bread and butter, pickles, and pate, so even if you plump for just one course, we can almost guarantee you won’t leave hungry.
-Mains include a steak frites with pepper sauce and a classic coq au vin with mash, while chocolate mousse or pannacotta take care of your afternoon sugar in a much classier way than a bar of Cadbury’s.
+Each option comes with salad, bread and butter, pickles, and pate, so even if you plump for just one course, we can guarantee you won’t leave hungry.
+Mains include a steak frites with pepper sauce and a classic coq au vin with mash, while chocolate mousse or pannacotta take care of ‘something sweet’ in a much classier way than a bar of Cadbury’s.

 Where: 109 Hanover Street, EH2 1DJ